Jolles-workm8/HPC/README.md

 ## Assembly on AArch64

-1. Find the our approach in to the first exercise in ./Assembly_code/Hello
+1. Find our approach in to the first exercise in ./Assembly_code/Hello

 2.
 ..1.
 The contents on the registers are: